Standard Terms and Conditions for the provision of website design, implementation and support services.

 3rd party access to hosting servers

-When we are providing standard hosting via our own Virtual Private Servers, we will not grant website administrator-level access to any 3rd parties (such as SEO or marketing agencies).
-Likewise, we will not grant access via FTP, SSH or similar to the webserver, database server or any other part of the VPS infrastructure.
-This is to protect the security and integrity of our virtual hosting environment.
+When we are providing web hosting, we will not grant website administrator-level access to any 3rd parties (such as SEO or marketing agencies).
+Likewise, we will not grant access via FTP, SSH or similar to the webserver, database server or any other part of the infrastructure.
+This is to protect the security and integrity of your website and that of our hosting environment.

 Should you require such 3rd party access, we will be happy to provide a quotation for the provision of dedicated hosting or suitable 3rd party hosting.